-Both scenarios have a baseline capacity of 30,852 MW in 2019; by 2050, the AT and LCF scenarios have distribution capacities of 49,779 MW and 45,235 MW respectively (Figure 28).
-Although investments peak in 2040 and decrease until the final year of analysis, distribution capacity exhibits steady growth until 2050.
+Both scenarios have a baseline capacity of 30,884 MW in 2019; by 2050, the AT and LCF scenarios have distribution capacities of 48,834 MW and 44,467 MW respectively (Figure 28).
+Although investments peak in 2040 and decrease until the final year of analysis, distribution capacity exhibits steady growth throughout the period of analysis in both scenarios.